Basic Life Skills

 I recently posted a photo on my timeline that featured Dr. Temple Grandin.
 Her quote spoke directly to my heart, as well as one of the purposes of us learning to be more self-reliant.
-In her words, “We’re focusing so much on academics that we’ve take out things like art, sewing, cooking, woodworking, music, and other things that introduce kids to careers.”
+In her words, “We’re focusing so much on academics that we’ve taken out things like art, sewing, cooking, woodworking, music, and other things that introduce kids to careers.”

 To me, that’s a very scary thought.
 As a creative person, the very idea of my worth being based solely on my knowledge and skills in mathematics, computer programming, science or geology is heartbreaking.
 In college, I bombed out in math.
 On SAT’s and ACT’s I scored high in science, but hated every second of biology, natural science and any other science class I was required to take.
 In other words, based on the premise that I am only valuable because of my academic leadership, I am an absolute worthless person.
 Yikes!